AI-WM/Live-CheckIn/README.md

     `Python3` can be download from [here](https://www.python.org/downloads/).

-    Python 3.4 and later version include `pip` by default, so that you do not need to install it separately.
+    `pip`  is included in Python 3.4 and later version and there is no need to install it separately.

 2. Relative Packages